As summarized in Table 1, there are three weight training programs for women.

 - make note of the target and synergistic muscles of each exercise, as revealed on ExRx.net

-Note that balancing the beginner program wasn’t as important as balancing the other programs because the beginner program was designed for a specific purpose and isn’t intended to be repeated over and over again.
+Note that balancing the beginner program wasn’t as important as balancing the other programs because the beginner program isn’t intended to be repeated over and over again and is designed to prepare you for the subsequent programs.
 Even so, it is still relatively balanced.

 Exercises for curves

 Generally speaking, curves are the product of having a high shoulders-to-waist ratio and a low waist-to-hips ratio, producing the desired hourglass figure.
-In order to promote these ratios, I ensured that the women’s training programs include an appropriate balance of exercises for shoulders, hips, inner and outer thighs, and especially glutes.
-But this led to complications, which I’d like to quickly explain.
+In order to promote these ratios, I ensured that MCFS and the plateau buster program include an appropriate balance of exercises for shoulders, hips, inner and outer thighs, and especially glutes.
+This led to a few complications, which I’d like to briefly share.

 One of the complications was that many exercises that are great for glutes, such as the squat and lunge, are also great for quadriceps.
 Since most women don’t want big quadriceps, I had to prescribe variations of these exercises that emphasize glutes and hamstrings over quadriceps (such as the sumo squat and the forward-leaning lunge).
 All the while, I had to maintain the recommended quadriceps–hamstrings balance.

 Another problem I encountered was that the relatively large number of glute exercises had to be balanced with hip flexor exercises because the hip flexors are the opposing muscle group.
-The issue is that people with a weak rectus abdominis who perform lots of hip flexion exercises using improper form can develop lower back problems because the rectus abdominis can’t counter the hip flexors’ pull on the lumbar spine.
-Therefore, I had to make sure that the beginner program started by strengthening the rectus abdominis a little, before gradually easing hip flexion into the mix.
-Then, of course, I had to balance the ab exercises with exercises for the erector spinae, which oppose the abs and should ideally be equally as strong—see the complications!
-Anyway, designing the programs was a pleasure.
+The issue is that beginners with a weak rectus abdominis who perform lots of hip flexion exercises using improper form can develop lower-back problems because the rectus abdominis can’t counter the hip flexors’ pull on the lumbar spine.
+Therefore, I had to make sure that the beginner mesocycle started by strengthening the rectus abdominis a little, before gradually easing hip flexion into the mix.
+Then, of course, I had to balance the ab exercises with exercises for the erector spinae, which oppose the abs and should ideally be equally as strong — see the complications!
+Anyway, designing the programs was a pleasure, and I am pleased with the result.

 Exercises for functional strength